 If you are interested in pursuing a Roth conversion, you must satisfy your RMD for the year before you do that.
 Always remember that a Roth conversion doesn’t count as an RMD.
 Any amount you want to convert beyond the RMD is then eligible for a Roth conversion.
 Of course, this assumes that it meets the required criteria for a Roth conversion.

-For the 2022 tax year, you can contribute up to $7,000 annually to your IRAs if you are 50 or older.
-This limit increases to $7,500 in 2023.
-These contribution limits apply to the combined total of contributions made to both traditional and Roth IRAs.
-If you are under 50, the limits are $1,000 less.
+For the current tax year, you can contribute up to $7,000 annually to your IRAs, or $8,000 if you are age 50 or older.
+These limits apply to the combined total of contributions made to both traditional and Roth IRAs.

 Keep in mind that whatever the amount you convert to a Roth IRA, the IRS will treat it as taxable income.
 It will be taxable for the year in which the conversion occurs.
 You'll need to pay taxes at your current ordinary income tax rate.